 When a student has an overpayment (credit balance) on their bursar account, they have 2 options with BankMobile on how they want to receive their refund.
 They can 1) have the funds electronically deposited into an existing checking or savings account, or they can 2) open a BankMobile Vibe checking account with BankMobile.

-Charges for the Spring semester will be assessed to the students' bursar accounts during the week of November 26, 2018.
-The first eBill for the Spring semester will be published on Friday, December 14, 2018.
-The Due Date for the balance in full or the first payment of the X-Flex Payment Plan is Tuesday, January 1, 2019.
+Charges for the Spring semester were assessed to the students' bursar accounts during the week of November 26, 2018.
+The first eBill for the Spring semester was published on Friday, December 14, 2018.
+The Due Date for the balance in full or the first payment of the X-Flex Payment Plan was Tuesday, January 1, 2019.
 For students who register for classes after the first Spring semester eBill of December 14, 2018, you have 48 hours to pay your balance in full or enroll in the X-Flex Payment Plan.
 There is a $50 enrollment fee for each semester in which you enroll in the X-Flex Payment Plan.
 The X-Flex Plan divides your balance into 4 monthly installments for the Fall semester.
 It will do the same for the Spring semester but only 3 monthly payments for the Summer semester.
 The Fall semester payments are due August 1st through November 1st.
 The Spring semester payments are due January 1st through April 1st.
 The Summer semester payments are due May 1st through July 1st.
 Payments and balances can always be made earlier without penalty.
 All balances should be zero on November 1st for the Fall semester, April 1st for the Spring semester, and July 1st for the Summer semester.

 If you intend to pay your balance in full and not enroll in the X-Flex Payment Plan, then balances are due, in full, on the 1st of each month after an eBill has been published.
 Be sure to check your eBill each month for a balance due since the balance can change month-to-month as a result of miscellaneous charges i.e. parking fines, library fines, health center charges, etc., the student may have incurred during the month.
 By paying in full, this means paying each month in full if a balance exists.
 That's why it's important to view each eBill each month.